 With the right support, quality products and access to information on how to take the pills, the self-management of medical abortion is an empowering way to expand access to safe abortion.
 Anti-choice groups stigmatise this form of care by framing it as dangerous and risky.
 Terms like DIY abortion support this misinformed view and reduce autonomy and access.

 Each of these terms means something slightly different, which is why it’s important to use them in the right context.
 Not all pregnancies that end with abortion are unwanted or unplanned and not all unplanned pregnancies are unwanted.
 The right word to use will be specific to each different abortion experience.
+It’s important to approach abortion with sensitivity as you never know a person’s reasons for choosing to end their pregnancy.

-Knowledge is power!
+nowledge is power!
 Talking frankly and factually about abortion helps everyone to understand their rights and access the care they need.

 Tip: Share data, information and resources from reputable sources such as:

-It's common to frame abortion as an ethical dilemma in our content and conversations.
+It's common to frame abortion as an ethical dilemma in content and conversations.
 However, this detracts from the fact that abortion is a common and necessary form of healthcare, and an established human right.
 Governments have a duty to ensure that everyone has access to the care they need and want, to best support their health.

 Tip: Use rights-based language emphasising abortion and bodily autonomy as a human right and public health-based messaging to highlight the health risks of unsafe abortion.
 For example, instead of “she had an illegal abortion” you could use “she chose to end her pregnancy, but due to legal restrictions, was forced to resort to an unsafe abortion.”